 The tele-active and video remote model employs a telephone program or video conferencing platform whereby the client/patient selects from a menu offering different languages/dialect.
 There is no human interaction, and it is often used after hours, when an interpreter is not on site.
-Visual cues are not present and the acoustics can be poor, but some argue the convenience factor can perhaps over-ride some of the limitations [484].
 There are also national organizations that provide interpreting services via phone to any provider at any geographic location.
-Handsets are installed in the rooms so a healthcare professional can use one handset and the client/patient can use another.
+Handsets are installed in the rooms so a healthcare professional can use one handset and the client/ patient can use another.
 An interpreter is on the line from another location, interpreting in real time [245].
 There is now software that can ask initial questions in the client's/patient's language, then connect the provider and client/patient to an interpreter via the telephone [246].